top of page

 loxiURL: LoxiLB API server address. kube-loxilb uses this URL to communicate with LoxiLB.
 The IP must be kube-loxilb can access. (e.g. private IP of LoxiLB node).

-externalCIDR: When creating a LoadBalancer service, LoxiLB specifies the VIP CIDR to allocate to the LB rule.
+--cidrPools=defaultPool: When creating a LoadBalancer service, LoxiLB specifies the VIP CIDR with the pool name to allocate to the LB rule.
 In this document, we will specify the private IP range.

 setLBMode: Specifies the NAT mode of the load balancer.
 Currently, there are three modes supported (0=default, 1=oneArm, 2=fullNAT), and we will use mode 2 (fullNAT) for this deployment.